-David Newbury, a Lloyds Bank Commercial Banking relationship director who specialises in the legal sector, answers the most common questions he is asked by firms about obtaining funding from a bank.
+David Newbury, a Lloyds Bank Commercial Banking relationship director who specialises in the legal sector, provides a checklist for law firms to use when approaching a bank for funding.
+(Updated 6 April 2021)

 - Have a clear idea of your finance needs and exactly what the funding will be used for.